outdreamer/build-a-cure/docs/tasks/systematize_solution_automation.md

 			- 'apply causal interface to identify cause of problem and solve alternate problem of "reducing problem cause"'

 	5. solution automation workflow attributes

+		- inputs
 			- 'solution success cause'
 				- 'inputs to info like certainties/energy can be used to generate other info'

+		- position
 			- 'related object (workflow) network fit'
 				- 'generalization of a workflow'

 	6. functions

-		A. general functions ('find', 'build', 'apply', 'derive', 'mean')
+		A. general functions ('find', 'build', 'apply', 'derive', 'mean', 'cause', 'intend')

+			- these are associated with primary interfaces:
+				- find/info, build/core, apply/change, derive/logic, mean/meaning, cause/cause, intend/intent

 		B. core interaction functions & interaction structures ('connect', 'combination')

-		C. interim functions ('organize', 'standardize')
+		C. interim cross-interface functions ('organize', 'standardize')

+			- these connect other functions, specifically connecting general functions with interfaces & core interaction functions
+				- 'organize': '"find" interface structures "structures" that apply the core interaction function "fit" in a way that fulfills solution metric "consistency"'

 		D. general problem-solving intent functions (not all intents need to be fulfilled for a given workflow, sometimes fulfilling one intent is enough to qualify as a solution automation workflow if implemented in the right way)

 			- 'filter solution space'
 			- 'relate problem to other problems'